ajrlewis/ajrlewis_web/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file or or see https://opensource.org/licenses/MIT for more details.

 ## TODO